 Meet Me at MOMA is the Museum of Modern Art’s monthly program for individuals with dementia and their family members or care partners.
 This interactive program led by specially trained Museum educators is free, but preregistration is required.
 Call 212-408-6347.

-Alzheimer's Association, NYC Chapter is an invaluable resource for caregivers and persons affected by Alzheimer’s disease.
+Alzheimer's Disease and Related Disorders, New York City, Inc. is an invaluable resource for caregivers and persons affected by Alzheimer’s disease.
+Helpline 646-744-2900

 The Fisher Center for Alzheimer’s Research Foundation provides comprehensive information about Alzheimer’s disease, treatment and care.